 - The heating system is filled with DI water in accordance with VDI 2035.
-We recommend the addition of REMKO full heating protection (see the chapter "Corrosion protection"). - A water or system temperature of min.
-20 °C in the return flow must be ensured (e.g. with a heating element/emergency heating operation). - The entire heating system is rinsed, cleaned and de-aerated (incl. hydraulic balancing). - The refrigerant filling quantity must be expanded if necessary! ♦ 'Examples' on page 74) mode. - The refrigerant piping is laid without kinks in the protective tube.
-The protective tube is professionally fitted with waterproof sealing to prevent any water penetration (see the chapter "Commissioning refrigeration/Adding refrigerant"). - The heat pump is not released if an outside temperature under 10 °C is measured at the external probe and the water inlet temperature (return flow) is under 15 °C.
+We recommend the addition of REMKO full heating protection (see chapter "Corrosion protection"). - A water or system temperature of min.
+20 °C in the return flow must be ensured (e.g. with a heating element/emergency heating operation). - The entire heating system is rinsed, cleaned and de-aerated (incl. hydraulic balancing). - The refrigerant filling quantity must be expanded if necessary!
+At WKF >10 m by 50 g/m, (basic overall pipework quantity of both devices. - The refrigerant piping is laid without kinks in the protective tube.
+The protective tube is professionally fitted with waterproof sealing to prevent any water penetration. - The heat pump is not released if an outside temperature under 10 °C is measured at the external probe and the water inlet temperature (return flow) is under 15 °C.